Working with the community to realise Dingle Hub’s mission

 Bernard O’Sullivan, Office and Projects Administrator

-Bernard O’Sullivan is the new Office and Projects Administrator with Dingle Hub.
+Bernard O’Sullivan is the Office and Projects Administrator with Dingle Hub.
 As well as a degree in Business and Marketing he has loads of real-world experience across agriculture, tourism, stationery, marketing and customer relations.

 He has a busy and varied set of tasks on his to-do list in this new role.
 For example: compiling reports on how our projects are delivering against targets, showing our clients who are hiring meeting rooms or desks how the facilities work, and setting up meetings with our external partners.